-The reason why we use $\cJ(L)$ and $\cN(L)$ is that Poisson semigroups offer very limited off-diagonal decay (think of the Poisson kernel for the Laplacian).
-On the other hand, the resolvents offer such decay to arbitrarily high order.
-The main result in this section is that while the decay properties are strikingly different, the associated critical numbers are the same.
+The reason why we use $\cJ(L)$ and $\cN(L)$ is that Poisson semigroups offer very limited off-diagonal decay (think of the Poisson kernel for the Laplacian), whereas the resolvents offer exponential decay.
+One main result in this section is that while the decay properties are strikingly different, the associated critical numbers are the same.

 \begin{thm} $p_\pm^{\mathrm{Pois}}(L) = p_\pm(L)$ and $q_\pm^{\mathrm{Pois}}(L) = q_\pm(L)$. \end{thm}